tducasse/love-deploy/README.md

 ℹ I'd recommend setting the size of your HTML embed on itch.io to 780x680 to get nice looking margins 😀.
 Or just set the game to start in fullscreen instead of embedding it on the page!

+⚠ If you build a web version and push it to itchio, make sure you either use the compatibility mode (`web_options = -c`), or activate the experimental SharedArrayBuffer support: https://itch.io/t/2025776/experimental-sharedarraybuffer-support.

 Note that you can also provide your own `index.html` by putting it in your project folder.

 ## How to run